Adepts-Of-0xCC/blog/_posts/Connectionless-shells/2021-06-18-Connectionless-shells.md

 # Interlude

 Before continuing we need to clarify some points that are to be taken into consideration.
 The most important: this kind of approach will only work if there is no network elements that could mask the source port.
 In complex infrastructures you need to be close (usually in the same network segment) in order to perform this technique.
-If a NAT-like sits between you and the sleeping box is most likely that the information encoded as source port is going to be overwritten.
+If a NAT-like device sits between you and the sleeping box it is most likely that the information encoded as source port is going to be overwritten.

 Secondly, in our PoC we are just using **one** port to transfer the information for the sake of brevity.
 In a real implant, you need to knock at least **three** different ports:
 - First port to wake up, create the cmd.exe child process and start to enter in "shell" mode